Allan Sherman: Decline

-On November 13, 1965, Sherman made a rare prime time television acting appearance in "The Sheriff of Fetterman's Crossing," an episode of Rod Serling's short-lived Western series The Loner (1965–66).
-Sherman played Walton Peterson Tetley, a local schnook who went off to war and rose to regiment cook before returning home a hero thanks to tall tales and yarn-spinning.
+On November 13, 1965, Sherman made a rare primetime television acting appearance in "The Sheriff of Fetterman's Crossing," an episode of Rod Serling's short-lived Western series The Loner (1965–1966).
+Sherman played Walton Peterson Tetley, a local schnook who went off to war and rose to regiment cook before returning home a hero, thanks to tall tales and yarn-spinning.
 The town hails its conquering hero and Tetley is appointed sheriff.
 Series star Lloyd Bridges as William Colton, a wandering Union veteran, comes to town and signs on to be Tetley's deputy, discovering quickly his boss' utter incompetence in the office.
 Tetley receives a threatening note from a gunslinger challenging this purported hero to a gunfight when he arrives on the noon stage, at which point the story becomes a parody of iconic Western movie High Noon (1952).
 Colton sets to teaching the shivering-in-his-boots sheriff courage and gunmanship.
 Sherman's semi-serious and sympathetic performance was strong and his presence an affable one.

 In 1966, Sherman visited Australia.
 He did a television series in Melbourne, Victoria, for a live audience.
 During the performance, he sang a parody of "Molly Malone."
 It included a play on the word "but" (butt) which did not elicit a laugh.
 What Sherman did not know is that Australians use the word "bum" where Americans would say "butt" (although usage of the word "butt" has since become widespread in Australia).
 Otherwise, Sherman was well received by the audience.
 Afterward, he met with some of his fans and signed at least one autograph.

 In 1969, Sherman wrote the book and lyrics – with music by Albert Hague – for The Fig Leaves Are Falling, a flop Broadway musical that ran only four performances, despite direction by George Abbott and a cast that included Barry Nelson, Dorothy Loudon, and David Cassidy.
-Still creative, in 1973, Sherman published the controversial The Rape of the A*P*E*, which detailed his point of view on American Puritanism and the sexual revolution.
+In 1973, Sherman published The Rape of the A*P*E*, which detailed his point of view on American Puritanism and the sexual revolution.